Crowd Lu: Career

 In his first year at Tamkang University, Lu was run over by a bus and suffered severe injuries in both legs.
 As a result, Lu spent months in the hospital, during which he picked up the guitar and experimented with musical composition.
 The following year, Lu won first prize for musical composition and solo performance at a Tamkang University singing contest and proceeded to once again take the gold in composition and to become the crowd favorite at a similar contest at National Chengchi University.
 Lu caught the eye, and ears, of prominent music record producer Zhong Cheng Hu, and, with Zhong, produced three singles.
 Of them, "Good Morning, Beautiful Dawn!" appeared on the Taiwan Musical Society's Top Ten Singles in 2007.
 By mere word of mouth, Lu sold 15,000 CD's of his singles.

 On 23 August 2008, Lu had his own first official concert, only 88 days after his hit CD came out.

 In 2009, Lu's albums Seven Days (七天) and Live in Taipei International Convention Center (TICC) were both awarded one of the Top 10 Selling Mandarin Albums of the Year at the 2009 IFPI Hong Kong Album Sales Awards, presented by the Hong Kong branch of IFPI.

 Lu performed the theme song of the film Your Name Engraved Herein, the piece won Best Original Film Song at Taiwan's Golden Horse Film Festival and Awards.
-As of August 2022, the music video has garnered more than 58 million views on YouTube.